 When the house sells, I am wondering if the new owners will keep it a Bed and Breakfast or make it their home.
 Either way, this is a fabulous front porch to watch the day go by on a Sunday afternoon.
 Let’s go inside.

 The grand staircase.
-There is likely a back stairway in a large home like this, but no photos available.
+There is likely a back stairway in a large home like this, but no photos are available.
 Exterior filming of the Groundhog Day movie took place at the house and a set was built for interior filming.

 Nice updated kitchen in this old girl.